St0wy/StowyPhysicsEngine/docs/source/intro.rst

 Having dynamics means that after a collision is detected, it is solved by a solver to make the objects not collide anymore.
 Using the "Without Dynamics" version means that the collisions will be detected, but that's all.
+It is similar to the concept of "triggers" in Unity for example.